Acylation/obsidian-chem/README.md

 ### Render SMILES strings as chemical structures

 You can use this plugin to render chemical structures from SMILES strings.
 Just type the SMILES strings in a code block with `smiles` as the language.
-Each line should have only one string.
+Each line should contain only one string.

 The data is stored as plain text, so you won’t lose it.
 The renderer will always work, even if the plugin changes its cheminfo core.